build-on-aws/content/posts/how-good-are-ai-companions-it-depends/index.md

 ## Conclusion

-Let's be honest - AI coding companion technology has room to mature.
-It's not a perfect autonomous coder yet.
+Let's be honest - like any new technology, AI coding assistants have room to mature.
+They are not perfect autonomous coders yet.
 But combining my skills with CodeWhisperer has been a game changer for my productivity.

 When I properly frame prompts and provide examples, CodeWhisperer can generate solid code for common tasks incredibly fast.
 It handles the repetitive coding so I can focus my mental energy on the truly complex logic.
 But I've still got to lead.
 CodeWhisperer won't intuit broader goals or read my mind.
 I provide context through comments, tests, and variable names.
 Prompting well takes practice and iteration.